A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 How Much Does Assisted Living Cost?

-Costs depend on the usual housing factors (e.g., room size, amenities, and geographic location), plus care services.
-Residents might have separate fees for help with laundry, pet care, physical therapy, and other needs.
-If the need for care advances, a person might bring in extra help to avoid transferring to a nursing home.
+Costs depend on housing factors such as room size, amenities, and geographic location, plus care services.
+Residents may have separate fees for assistance with laundry, pet care, physical therapy, and other needs.
+If the need for care advances, a person might make arrangements for on staff or private hire extra help to avoid transferring to a nursing home.

 FYI:

 FYI: Assisted living costs vary greatly depending on the location.
-For example, assisted living in Mesa, Arizona, will have wildly different average prices than Denver assisted living communities
+For example, average prices for assisted living in Mesa, Arizona, will vary wildly from Denver assisted living communities.

 So, how do you pay for assisted living?
-Many combine their resources, such as personal savings, Medicaid, long-term care insurance, and veterans' benefits.
-It's important to note that Medicare doesn’t generally cover assisted living, and some facilities don't accept Medicaid.
-Some communities have staff available to guide you through the options and paperwork.
-You can also privately hire a geriatric planner.
+Many seniors combine their resources, such as personal savings, long-term care insurance, and veterans’ benefits.
+It’s important to note that Medicare doesn’t cover room and board at assisted living facilities.
+Medicaid may cover some or all of the services you receive there, but many facilities don’t accept Medicaid at all.
+Some communities have staff available to guide you through the options and paperwork; however, you can hire a geriatric planner (or lawyer) to walk you through.

 How to Research Assisted Living Facilities